No. 18 (Netherlands East Indies) Squadron RAAF: World War II

 In February 1945, part of the squadron was moved to New Britain, where it was based at Jacquinot Bay, as part of a plan to relocate the entire squadron.
-In April, the squadron took part in an attack that damaged the Japanese cruiser Isuzu north of Sumbawa.
+On 7th April, the squadron took part in an attack that damaged the Japanese cruiser Isuzu north of Sumbawa.
+The cruiser was sunk later that day by American submarines.
 The detachment on New Britain was moved to Morotai Island in June after the plan to move the squadron to New Britain was reversed following Dutch appeals to be sent to the NEI instead.
 The following month, the whole squadron was relocated to Balikpapan in Borneo, which had recently been liberated following the Battle of Balikpapan.
 After arriving at Balikpapan the squadron's main task was to drop propaganda leaflets and locate and drop supplies to Allied personnel in prison camps throughout the NEI.
 It also provided support to an Australian amphibious landing on Makassar in late September 1945, after the conclusion of hostilities with Japan.
 During World War II, No. 18 (NEI) Squadron flew over 900 operation sorties; 102 airmen were killed, including 25 Australians.